PerlaBrownCreative/pbcoapparelClient/README.md

 **ReactJS** : Refer to https://reactjs.org/ to understand the concepts of ReactJS

-**Reactstrap** : Refer to https://react-bootstrap.github.io/getting-started/introduction/ to understand how to use React Bootstrap```bash npm install -g create-react-app
+**Reactstrap** : Refer to https://reactstrap.github.io/to understand how to use Reactstrap```bash npm install --save reactstrap react react-dom

 ## Available Scripts